Selling a Trucking Company

 Negotiation and Buyer Due Diligence

 Your broker will help with the negotiation process.
-They will assist with the creation of a Letter Of Intent that works as a non-binding agreement between the parties to establish a timeline and some general terms for the deal.
+They will assist with creating a Letter Of Intent that works as a non-binding agreement between the parties to establish a timeline and some general terms for the deal.

 • Income statements